5 Things to Know about Twitter

 - Player Card

 The great thing about each of these cards is that they all provide data.
 You can then analyze which ones work best for your account.
-For more information on the Twitter validator, cards, and other tools you should use, head here.

 Other Perspective posts include: